-22. Because the language of section 56028 changed during the relevant time period, all relevant versions of this section will be interpreted for purposes of this decision.
+24. Because the language of section 56028 changed during the relevant time period, all relevant versions of this section will be interpreted for purposes of this decision.
 Until October 10, 2007, section 56028, subdivision (a)(3) defined "parent" broadly to include a "person acting in the place of a natural or adoptive parent."
 Subdivision (a)(3) contains the explanatory phrase "including a grandparent, stepparent, or other relative with whom the child lives," which, when given its plain meaning does not restrict the class of persons described only to persons living with the child.
 (See Garcetti v.
 Superior Court (2001) 85 Cal.App.4th 1113, 1120-1121 [applying the last antecedent rule of statutory construction, when a statute contains a list of descriptive phrases separated by commas, any modifiers included within a particular phrase do not apply to all items in the list].)
 None of the parties contend that sections 48200 or 48204 are ambiguous.
-Pursuant to section 48204, OCDE was responsible for Student's education prior to March 9, 2007, while Student was living at Orangewood.
-After March 9, 2007, Student did not fall into any of the exceptions in section 48204.
+Pursuant to section 48204, OCDE was responsible for Student's education prior to July 28, 2006, while Student was living in juvenile hall and attending an OCDE school.
+After July 28, 2006, Student did not fall into any of the exceptions in section 48204.
 Instead, the general rule in section 48200, that the school district where a "parent" resided was responsible for Student's education applied.
 Because "parent" was defined at the time in section 56028, subdivision (a)(3) in a way that included the "responsible adult" who was "acting in the place of a natural or adoptive parent," the residency of the "responsible adult" determined which local agency was responsible for Student's special education.
 It would be an absurd result to find that section 56028 included a "surrogate parent" but not a "responsible adult" when a prerequisite to the appointment of a "surrogate parent" for a child who is a ward of the Juvenile Court is the inability of the Juvenile Court to appoint a "responsible adult."
 (See Welf. & Inst.
 Code, § 361, subd. (a); Gov. Code, § 7579.5.)
-In sum, when the language of sections 48200, 48204, and 56028, as it existed prior to October 7, 2007, are read together, and harmonized with Welfare and Institutions Code section 361 and Government Code section 7579.5, it is clear that the Legislature expressed an unambiguous intent that neither the CDE, nor OCDE, would be considered a child's "parent" for purposes of the residency requirement.
-Instead, the school district where the "responsible adult" resided had a duty to provide Student with FAPE.
+In sum, when the language of sections 48200, 48204, and 56028, as it existed prior to October 7, 2007, are read together, and harmonized with Welfare and Institutions Code section 361 and Government Code section 7579.5, it is clear that the legislature expressed an unambiguous intent that neither the CDE, nor OCDE, would be considered a child's "parent" for purposes of the residency requirement.